SKOURIES (GREECE)

 Open Pit Mining

-The open pit mine continued to ramp up during Q1 2026 and remains ahead of plan in building ore stockpiles for the process plant start-up.
-The open pit team delivered 877 kt of ore to stockpiles during Q1 2026.
-At the end of Q1 2026 the stockpiles contained approximately 2.3 million tonnes of open pit and underground ore.
-The stockpile metal content is approximately 84,000 ounces of gold and 24 million pounds of copper.
-Grade control drilling of the open pit phase 1 has been completed.
+The open pit mine continued to ramp up during Q2 2026 and remains ahead of plan in building ore stockpiles for the process plant start-up.
+During the quarter, 1.28 million tonnes of ore were delivered to the stockpiles.
+At the end of Q2 2026, the stockpiles contained approximately 3.6 million tonnes of open pit and underground ore, representing an estimated 134,000 ounces of gold and 44 million pounds of copper.

 Underground Development